issam9/ml-blog/_pages/about.md

 permalink: /about/
 ---

-I’m Abderrahmane Issam, i recently completed a master’s in Cloud and High Performance Computing, and i’m interested and passionate about Machine Learning, so that’s what i write about in this blog.
+I am Abderrahmane Issam, a Data Scientist at [Archipel Cognitive](https://archipel-cognitive.com/).
+I am mostly interested in NLP for Low Resource Scenarios, Language Modeling and Representation Learning.